Used Car: 2013 Lexus GX Review

-Reviewers say the 2013 Lexus GX blends great off-road capability with a comfortable highway ride, but other luxury large SUVs offer better engine choices and more opulent interiors.
+Test drivers reported that the 2013 Lexus GX blends great off-road capability with a comfortable highway ride, but they said other competitors offer stronger engines and more luxurious interiors.

 Other SUVs to Consider

 The 2013 Toyota Land Cruiser has one of the highest towing capacities in the class, and reviewers said its high-tech off-roading features make it a great performer off the pavement.
 Test drivers also praised its roomy, comfortable first- and second-row seats and its upscale cabin.

 According to reviewers, the 2013 Land Rover Range Rover offers a first-class interior comprised of premium materials and high-tech features.
 They also liked its quick acceleration and were impressed with the usefulness of the adjustable Terrain Response System for aiding off-road driving.